vinayhegde1990/devops-notes/docs/source/Logging.rst

 ELK Stack
 ###############

-*Some useful links to cover the basics of the ELK stack - ElasticSearch, Logstash and Kibana*
+*Some useful links to explain the concepts of the ELK stack - ElasticSearch, Logstash and Kibana*

 - http://logz.io/learn/complete-guide-elk-stack/